jannalouisea/discover-friendly-app/README.md

 # Discover Friendly
-A web app that generates Spotify playlists tailored to a friend's music taste.
-Predicts songs that he would like by using a Random Forest classifier.
+This is a web app that generates Spotify playlists tailored to a friend's music taste.
+It predicts songs that he would like by using a Random Forest classifier.

 Created with Flask (python), Spotify API, HTML, CSS, and Javascript.
 Deployed with Heroku.